 Hearing and Cognitive Fitness

 Congratulations to your first step to better hearing and cognitive health.
-Following your hearing health consultation, this booklet may remind you of all you have learned today and help you keep track of your hearing and cognitive health.
+Following your hearing health consultation, this information may remind you of all you have learned today and help you keep track of your hearing and cognitive health.